30Piraten/snapflow/README.md

 2. Amazon DynamoDB stores order details and metadata.
 3. AWS Lambda simulates the printing process (and could be integrated with a physical printer).
 4. Amazon SQS queues print requests, decoupling the workflow for scalability.
-5. I added SNS and SES to make the workflow more robust.
-(SNS handles notification service, while SES delivers the email).
-The SNS operation is handled by Lambda.
+5. Although, Sprint print editors do not send notifications to customers, **I added SNS and SES to complete the workflow**.

 **Workflow Simulation:**
 1. An order is received and stored in DynamoDB (similar to saving details on a hard drive).
 2. Editing is performed, and the file is sent for printing.
 3. The printing request enters the SQS queue, ensuring orderly processing even if multiple requests arrive simultaneously.
 4. Lambda processes the print job and updates DynamoDB with a "Printed" status once completed.
+5. Lambda sends a notification to SNS which forwards the message to the subscribed email via SES
+6. SES sends an email notification to the customer

 Editors in the Sprint Print Department focus solely on editing and sending photos for printing—they do not handle customer notifications.
 The entire process is optimized for speed and efficiency.